lanl/latte_traveltime/README.md

 # Reference
 Please refer to our submitted manuscript [LA-UR-24-27806](doc/manuscript_submitted_gji.pdf) for details.

-A mannual will be released in the near future pending separate approval.
+A manual will be released in the near future pending separate approval.

 # Requirement
 `LATTE` depends on [FLIT](https://github.com/lanl/flit).
 Some examples in [example](example) use [RGM](https://github.com/lanl/rgm) to generate random geological models.